ubccpsc/classy/docs/deploy.md

 ### Users and Permissions

-0. [Optional] Add your user account to the `docker` group to avoid having to run docker/docker-compose commands with sudo.
+0. [Optional] Add your user account (and the classy administrator) to the `docker` group to avoid having to run docker/docker-compose commands with sudo.
 Note: this effectively grants the user root access on the host system.

     ```bash